Updated 2025.

 Starting an Interior Decorating Business from Home

-On the other hand, what if you plan on running your interior decorating business from home?
-If so, then you won’t have to worry about the cost of rent or utilities.
-However, you will need to set aside a designated space in your home where you can work uninterrupted.
+On the other hand, if you plan on running your interior decorating business from home, then you won’t have to worry about the cost of rent or utilities.
+However, you’ll need to set aside a designated space in your home where you can work uninterrupted.
+This could be anything from a spare room to a corner in your living room!

 In addition, although it’s not required, we recommend investing in some basic office furniture for your home office.
 This can include items like a desk, chair, and filing cabinet.
 Trust us – having proper office furniture will make a world of difference in your productivity and overall work experience!